Heat from a small fire

-Hollywood meets Alice Springs ?
+Hollywood meets Alice Springs?
 Who has the last laugh?
 Tony Dowmunt reports.

-Originally Published in Soundings, Issue 5, Spring 1997
+Originally Published in Soundings, Issue 5, Spring 1997 (PDF)

 A dark night in the Central Australian desert, twenty miles outside Alice Springs.
 Normally the only visible light would be the carpet of stars in the clear black sky.
 But tonight at Simpson's Gap, a spectacular gorge in the Mcdonnell Ranges, the stars are thrown into shadow: the massive orange-red stone walls of the gorge blaze under movie arc lights.
 A feature film crew are setting up the next shot: there are three 35mm cameras and crews, at least as many assistant directors shouting through megaphones, and a group of wardrobe and make-up people hovering around the star, Olympia Dukakis.

 I had been invited to visit the location because I happened to be staying in the same motel in Alice Springs as the film crew.
 The director was George Miller (not the Mad Max George Miller, everyone kept explaining, the other one): I bumped into him in the motel laundrette, and remember being surprised - and impressed - that a big movie director would do his own washing.